Quasiregular cobordism theorem: Introduction

-where $\norm{Df}$ is the norm of the weak differential $Df$ of $f$ and $J_f$ is the Jacobian determinant of $f$; see e.g.\;\cite{Rickman_book} for the theory of quasiregular mappings.
-In 1920, J. W. Alexander \cite{Alexander} showed that every closed oriented piecewise linear $n$-manifold $M$ can be triangulated to obtain an orientation-preserving branched covering map $M\to \bS^n$, which maps neighboring $n$-simplices to the upper and the lower hemispheres of $\bS^n$ respectively.
-Any such map from a triangulated $n$-manifold (not necessarily simplicial and possibly having boundary) to $\bS^n$ is called an \emph{Alexander map}
+The term Alexander map stems from a 1920 article of J.~W.~Alexander \cite{Alexander}, in which he showed that every closed oriented piecewise linear $n$-manifold $M$ can be triangulated to admit an orientation-preserving branched covering map $M\to \bS^n$, which maps neighboring $n$-simplices to the upper and the lower hemispheres of $\bS^n$, respectively.
+In the literature, any such map from a triangulated $n$-manifold (not necessarily simplicial and possibly having boundary) to $\bS^n$ is called an \emph{Alexander map}.

+A cubical $n$-complex $K$ is a complex, analogous to a simplicial complex, whose elements are $k$-cubes, $0\leq k \leq n$.
+Every Riemannian $n$-manifold $(M,g)$ supports a cubical complex $K$ with a flat structure and a flat metric $d_K$ for which $(|K|, d_K)$ is quasi-similar to $(M,g)$; see Proposition \ref{prop:Riemannian-to-cubical}.
+Under the flat metric, all $n$-cubes are isometric.
+Thus the barycentric triangulation $K^\Delta$ of $K$ yields a simplicial structure in which all $n$-simplices are bilipschitz equivalent.
+It is with respect to this structure and this metric, the Alexander maps on $\partial M$ are defined in Section \ref{sec:Alexander-maps}

-The action of expansion by free simple covers in Theorem \ref{intro-thm:mixing_short}, each of which increases the multiplicity of the map by one, is to counterbalance the difference of degrees of the given boundary maps; see Figure \ref{fig:Simple_cover} for an illustration of a free simple cover.
+The notion of simple cover stems from Rickman's article \cite{Rickman_Acta}.
+We use simple covers to adjust degrees of mappings - each simple cover increases the multiplicity of a map by one; see Figure \ref{fig:Alexander_map}.
+This concept is formalized in Section \ref{sec:simple-cover}.

-The proof of Theorem \ref{intro-thm:mixing_short} relies in an essential way on a higher dimensional deformation (i.e.\;existence of branched cover homotopies) for cubical Alexander maps.
-The deformation technique established in this article completes the $2$-dimensional theory introduced by Rickman in \cite{Rickman_Acta}.
-Theorem \ref{intro-thm:mixing_short} is reformulated and proven in Theorem \ref{intro-thm:mixing} using deformation, weaving, a multi-level extension of Alexander maps over so-called dented molecules, and a domain rearrangement, as for lakes of Wada, used in \cite{Drasin-Pankka}.

-\subsection{Applications}

-We first discuss applications of Theorem \ref{intro-thm:mixing_short} to quasiregular maps.
-After that we discuss the tools -- deformation, weaving and extension on dented molecules -- developed for the proof.
+Finally, a mapping $f\colon X\to Y$ between metric spaces is a \emph{mapping of bounded length distortion}, or an \emph{$L$-BLD mapping for $L\ge 1$}, if $f$ is discrete and open and for all paths $\gamma$ in $X$, where $\ell(\cdot)$ is the length of the path.
+BLD mappings are quasiregular; we refer to Heinonen and Rickman \cite{Heinonen-Rickman_Duke} about other properties of BLD maps.

+\begin{remark}[Remark on the name of the theorem] We call Theorem \ref{intro-thm:qrcobordism} a 'cobordism theorem' as it provides a (virtual) extension of cubical Alexander maps over a cobordism $M$ of the boundary $\partial M$ in the following sense.
+The space $M$ admits a cubical structure, whose barycentric subdivision admits simplicial Alexander maps from the boundary components of $\partial M$ onto spheres $\partial B_j$ for $j=1,\ldots, p$.
+These Alexander maps extend over $M$ modulo a modification with a number of so-called \emph{simple covers}.
+Heuristically these simple covers balance these Alexander maps so that their extensions can be combined inside $M$. \end{remark}

+\section{Applications}

+An immediate consequence of Theorem \ref{intro-thm:qrcobordism} is an observation that in dimensions $n\ge 3$, there exist quasiregular maps $\bS^n \to \bS^n$ with preassigned preimages, at finitely many points.